MicrosoftDocs/azure-reference-other/stream-analytics-docs/event-delivery-guarantees-azure-stream-analytics.md

 #### Azure Table

 All entities in an Azure Storage Table are uniquely identified by the concatenation of the `RowKey` and `PartitionKey` fields.
 Azure Stream Analytics upserts entities, so the value of a table entity will be the latest output event with the corresponding `RowKey`/`PartitionKey` combination.
 Therefore, to achieve exactly-once delivery, ensure that each output event has a unique `RowKey`/`PartitionKey` combination.
-If this is done, duplicate events will overwrite earlier versions (**Note:** The system-defined `Timestamp` field, which is the last modified time for the entity, will still change in this case).
+If this is done, duplicate events will overwrite earlier versions.
+(The system-defined `Timestamp` field, which is the last modified time for the entity, will still change in this case.)

 ## See Also
  [Time Management](time-management-azure-stream-analytics.md)